SubμTrack

 Short description

-Potential negative effects of submicroparticles on different biological organisational levels will be investigated and compared to obtain a comprehensive ecotoxicological evaluation.
+Potential negative effects of submicroparticles on different biological organisational levels were investigated and compared to obtain a comprehensive ecotoxicological evaluation.
 This includes the use of model systems in vivo to determine effects on microbial diversity, communities and trophic structures and functions as well as to identify stress reactions on a higher organismic level.
-In vitro models extend this approach for the determination of effects on the cellular and molecular level.
-Based on this a mechanistic understanding of particle-induced stress reactions can be created and potential effects on human health are derived.
+In vitro models extended this approach for the determination of effects on the cellular and molecular level.
+Based on this a mechanistic understanding of particle-induced stress reactions was created and potential effects on human health were derived.

 WP 6 Social, political and legal dimensions